LucaBollini/Analysis-of-a-PDE-to-model-Dislocation-Motion/README.md

-# Analysis-of-a-PDE-to-model-Dislocation-Motion
+This is the GitHub page for my Fourth Year R-Project:

-Files for my fourth-year R-project
+**Analysis of a PDE to model Dislocation Motion.**